Starrcade (2019): Storylines

 Starrcade consisted of professional wrestling matches that involved various different wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

 Aftermath

 The 2019 Starrcade would in turn be the final Starrcade, as an event for 2020 was not scheduled due to the COVID-19 pandemic, which caused the cancelation of all live events outside of WWE's main shows, which were held behind closed doors.
 WWE resumed live touring in July 2021, but a Starrcade event was not scheduled for that year.
+This was also the final originally scheduled house show to be repurposed into a WWE Network special for similar reasons, and also due to the global phase out of the WWE Network as in 2021, WWE began to move its content to other platforms, with the WWE Network completely shut down worldwide by April 2026.